ACDguide/Governance/Governance/tech/conventions.md

 The [calendar](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html#calendar) attribute defines the calendar used by the time coordinate.
 In order to calculate a time coordinate value from a date/time, or the reverse, one must know the units attribute of the time coordinate variable (containing the time unit of the coordinate values and the reference date/time) and the calendar.<br>
 The choice of calendar defines the set of dates (year-month-day combinations) which are permitted, and therefore it specifies the number of days between the times of 0:0:0 (midnight) on any two dates.
 Date/times which are not permitted in a given calendar are prohibited in both the encoded time coordinate values, and in the reference date/time string.
 <br>It is recommended that the calendar be specified by the calendar attribute of the time coordinate variable.
+Requirements:

+The attributes calendar, month_lengths, leap_year, and leap_month may only be attached to time coordinate variables.

+The standardized values (case insensitive) of the calendar attribute are standard, gregorian (deprecated), proleptic_gregorian, noleap, 365_day, all_leap, 366_day, 360_day, julian, and none.
+If the calendar attribute is given a non-standard value, then the attribute month_lengths is required, along with leap_year and leap_month as appropriate.

+The type of the month_lengths attribute must be an integer array of size 12.

+The values of the leap_month attribute must be in the range 1-12.

+The values of the leap_year and leap_month attributes are integer scalars.

+Recommendations:

+A time coordinate variable should have a calendar attribute.

+The value standard should be used instead of gregorian in the calendar attribute.

+The attribute leap_month should not appear unless the attribute leap_year is present.

+The time coordinate should not cross the date 1582-10-15 when the default mixed Gregorian/Julian calendar is in use.
 ```

 ## Variable attributes